textvs/Austen-Works/README.md

 ## Collaborating

-If you find any issues with the texts, please report them here or by clicking the Issues tab to this repository.
+If you find any issues with the texts, please report them here or by clicking the [Issues tab](https://github.com/textvs/Austen-Works/issues) to this repository.
 Please copy-and-paste the entire sentence that contains the error, and what the text should read.
 For advanced users, you can make a Pull Request here on Github.

+If you find formatting or typesetting errors, or would want to make suggestions on the styling of the Textus Classics books published for free on [JaneAusten2017.com](http://JaneAusten2017.com), then by all means, please get in touch!
+Jane Austen’s _Collected Works_ are a first public showcase of what [Textus](http://www.textus.io/) is capable of, yet.
+We would love to get your feedback on typography and styling, so we can improve our work.

 ## TODO